 Every Vancouver dentist near you likely spends much of their clinical time treating tooth cavities, despite most cavity treatments taking less than an hour to complete [1].
 This is because cavities are the most prevalent chronic health condition in the world; 44% of the global population has untreated cavities and 60%-90% of school-aged children and 100% of adults have had cavities [2].
+If your cavities have led to tooth loss, it’s time to get dental implants to restore your smile.

 Related Post: How to Prevent Cavities and Tooth Decay